lornajane/demo/README.md

 Demo
 ====

-Repository used mostly for demonstrating GitHub API features
+Repository used mostly for demonstrating GitHub API features.